openstack/bifrost/doc/source/install/index.rst

     #.
 Use the ``public`` zone by providing ``firewalld_internal_zone=public``
        when installing.

+* Whether to use the integrated DHCP server or an external DHCP service.

 * Pool of IP addresses for DHCP (must be within the network configured on the chosen network interface).